luthemes/silver-quantum/readme.txt

 ===========================================================================================================
 Changelog
 ===========================================================================================================
+Version: 0.4.9
+- Add Gallery to support 2 Columns, 3 Columns and 4 Columns

 Version: 0.4.8
 - Add Page Template for Custom sidebar
 - Remove Custom Sidebar from Left and Right Sidebar and use default sidebar instead.